janhieber/WaterCtrl/MainBoard/README.md

 ![routed board](https://raw.githubusercontent.com/janhieber/WaterCtrl/master/MainBoard/board.png)

 # Nice Pics (prototype)
-Currently I'm assembling the prototype.
+This is the old prototype.
 This is really ugly because I have to solder many parts on top side, but on prototype i down have plated holes.
 So every connector, via etc. is really ugly.
 But the point is to figure out if its working, thats all.
 So don't blame me for this soldering :-)
 ![PCB prototype](https://raw.githubusercontent.com/janhieber/WaterCtrl/master/MainBoard/doc/proto1.jpg "PCB prototype")